C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 "Primary and secondary sources explained". *History Skills* https://www.historyskills.com/. [https://www.historyskills.com/source-criticism/analysis/source-kind-and-type/](https://www.historyskills.com/source-criticism/analysis/source-kind-and-type/)

 ## Assignment 3 - Writing on Wikipedia: Structure and Historical Narrative

 Wikipedia articles include historical narratives about the past.
 In other words, Wikipedia articles tell a story about the past.
-The stories are the result of collaborative writing between Wikipedia users and each article has a different structure, e.g., (chapters, sections, infoboxes, hyperlinks), includes different visual and audio elements, (e.g., graphs, videos, images, sounds), and bibliographical references.
-As you have a better understanding of how Wikipedia works and its main policies and guidelines for the production of historical knowledge, let’s look at the historical narrative of a Wikipedia article.
-First, read the [September 11 attacks](https://en.wikipedia.org/wiki/September_11_attacks), and, while you read it, please pay attention to the following elements:
+The stories are the result of collaborative writing between Wikipedia users, so each article has a different structure based on various combinations of standardized sections (e.g., chapters, sections, infoboxes, hyperlinks), includes different visual and audio elements (e.g., graphs, videos, images, sounds), and bibliographical references.
+Now, as you have a better understanding of how Wikipedia works, let’s look at the historical narrative of a Wikipedia article.

+> You can reproduce the proposed exercice with an article on the historical event of your choice and in the language you are more confortable with.

+### 3.a Deconstructing a Wikipedian narrative on a historical event | 60 Min

+Browse the article on the [September 11 attacks](https://en.wikipedia.org/wiki/September_11_attacks) of the English edition of Wikipedia, and please focus on the following elements:

-- how the historical narrative of the Wikipedia article is structured and how it differs from traditional historical narratives.
+- How the historical narrative of the Wikipedia article is structured and how it differs from traditional historical narratives that you can find in a book or in an article.

-- the visual and audio materials that are part of the article's narrative.
+- The visual and audio materials that are part of the article's narrative.
+Please pay particular attention to the terms and conditions of use of these elements.

-- the bibliography that the editors have used, the hyperlinks, and the references to other historical events.
+- The bibliography that the editors have used, the hyperlinks, and the references to other historical events.

 Then, think critically and try to answer the following questions: